jkkomm/BioM2/README.md

 ## Pathways Module

 A pathway matrix can be obtained by using BioM2(, target = 'pathways').
-The WGCNA-based method aggregates pathways with similar expression patterns into a module, and uses biological semantic information to assist in screening modules with high biological interpretability, and compares these biological pathway modules association with phenotype.
+The WGCNA method aggregates pathways with similar expression patterns into a module, and uses biological semantic information to assist in screening modules with high biological interpretability, and compares these biological pathway modules association with phenotype.

 ### FindParaModule（）：Using Biological Semantic Information to Assist in Selecting Optimal Parameters
 ```